 Since copper was worth much less than silver, very large coins had to be made to offset the difference.
-At that time coins did contain raw materials according to their value, which is not the case today.
+At that time, coins did contain raw materials according to their value, which isn’t the case today.

 A 100 billion mark note